lucyahayes/luicyfruit.github.io/spotify_writeup.md

 ![Heatmap](https://luicyfruit.github.io/img/features_heatmap.png)

 Loudness and energy seem highly correlated (keeping in mind for any model building in the future), which makes sense.
-Those were the only two variables with a correlation above .7
+Those were the only two variables with a correlation above .7.
+Acousticness and Energy were also negatively correlated (-0.63).

 ## 2.4 Key
 The way Spotify API classifies keys is using Pitch Class notation, where C = 0, C# = 1, D = 2, all the way up to B = 11.
 The audio features also include mode, which indicates if the key is major or minor (1 and 0 respectively) - thus resulting in 22 possible keys.
 For readability, I added a categorical variable of major/minor.